-For our four-node, four-host MySQL Cluster, it is necessary to write four configuration files, one per node host.
+For our four-node, four-host NDB Cluster, it is necessary to write four configuration files, one per node host.

 Each data node or SQL node requires a